enriqc3/3240-Control-Flow/README.md

 Note that with GAS x86 syntax, the source is first and the destination is second.
 So, `b` comes before `a`.  `cmp` is short hand for a subtraction operation.
 This subtraction operation sets a flag register.
 Then, a conditional jump is called to implement the specific inequality you need.
+It refers to the flag register, it does not refer to the contents of the source and destination registers.
-Here is a short summary of them:
+Here is a short summary of conditional operations:

 | Command  | Inequality | Explanation |
 | ------------- | ------------- | ------------- |